steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

             python Build/Builder.py --target local

         Issues
+            Why are the development headers in lib/Python3.6m rather than lib/Python3.6?

             What screen capture utility can replace SnagIt?
             Linters mypy and pyling are not installed (VSCode warning message).